Kderasadi/webproject/README.md

 Welcome to our Web Programming Mini-Project.

-We have made a burger building website, which allows you to build your cutomisable burger along with many other functionalities, like a fully functional website and a bankend connected login, signup page.
+We have made a burger building website, which allows you to build your own cutomisable burger along with many other functionalities, like a fully functional website and a bankend connected login, signup page.

 The Tech stack used by us is: